 Mindful of how hard hit some business sectors were, we put in place our COVID-19 Hardship fund – this has helped numerous families get through the difficult times.

-The School’s financial systems have been thoroughly ‘stress-tested’ by fee reductions, discounts due to Government lockdowns, along with late or delayed payments by parents.
+The School’s financial systems have been thoroughly ‘stress-tested’ by fee reductions, discounted fees due to Government lockdowns, along with late or delayed payments by parents.
 With strong goodwill and support from parents and hard graft by staff, school has managed to exercise great financial discipline, to ensure the school has come out of the Pandemic with positivity and a very clear set of next steps in our development plan, formulating its ‘Project 125’ – a celebration of the school’s 125th birthday in 2024.
 This is a very positive thing!